MrJoy/flux-hue/README.md

 ## Usage

+* `bin/sm-audio-processor`: Listens to an input device, and applies filtering.
+Can output to default output device.
-* `bin/sm-discover`: Discover all Philips Hue bridges on your network.
+* `bin/sm-discover-bridges`: Discover all Philips Hue bridges on your network.
+* `bin/sm-discover-misc`: Enumerate audio devices.
 * `bin/sm-mark-lights`: Mark the lights distinctively to help ensure they're physically arranged properly.
 * `bin/sm-off`: Turn all configured lights off.
 * `bin/sm-on`: Turn all configured lights on, and set them to the base color.
 * `bin/sm-simulate`: Run the effect system directly.
 You probably want `sparkle-motion` instead.
 * `bin/sparkle-motion`: Runs the effect system with configuration settings for debugging, and restarts it if the kick-in-the-head button is pressed.
 See source for details.

 ## Using the Code